-We’ve previously documented the sneaky tricks, here you will find 7 things your insurance providers play in past posts, like any. of. these.
+We’ve previously documented the sneaky tricks, here you will find 7 tricks your insurance providers play in past posts, like any. of. these.
 But it never hurts to refresh your knowledge in order to protect yourself from insurance carrier tactics.
-Thompson Law is here to fight for your maximum payout and share these tips to help you confidently move forward with your claim in the face of insurance provider opposition.
+Thompson Law is here to fight for your maximum payout and share these tips to help you confidently move forward with your claim in the face of insurance adjuster opposition.

 Call (844) 308-8180

 Here are 7 Things Your Insurance Adjuster Does Not Want You to Know About

 - Insurance Adjusters are Incentivized to Work Against You – Insurance companies literally structure evaluations for adjusters based on how little they pay out claims.
 “Success” for adjusters is measured in the number and frequency of low-ball offers they pay out, and these “accomplishments” result in rewards, including raises, promotions and bonuses.
 The insurers literally make money by keeping your compensation from you.

 - They Offer Settlements that Are too Little on Purpose – A good rule of thumb is to not accept a first offer.
 Low dollar or zero dollar (declined) first offers are standard practice for many insurance companies.
 The people who design these policies assume many people are too busy, stressed, or unsure in their situation to fight back – and unfortunately, they are right.

 - Beware of Recorded Statements – Adjusters will attempt to get you talking on a recorded line and use specially designed questions and phrasing to get you to admit fault or contradict yourself.
 These recorded statements can come back to haunt you in negotiations, even if they are not fair or accurate representations of events or were the result of trick questions.
 It’s best not to speak with insurance representatives at all, but especially take care to avoid recorded statements.